 8. Samadhi

-Takeaway on how to live by the 8 limbs of yoga
+Takeaway on what the eight principles of yoga are

 What is the point of the 8 limbs of yoga?